source-academy/sourceror/sourceror-driver/README.md

-# Sourcerer Driver
+# Sourceror Driver

 Thing that invokes the Sourceror compiler and supplies the standard library files from libsourceror.

-It is also the NPM package that packages Sourcerer for consumers.
+It is also the NPM package that packages Sourceror for consumers.

 ## Running the CLI